yaasinthariesca/yaasinthariesca/README.md

 👋 Hi Everyone, I’m Yaasintha

-an Informatics Engineering Student with a focus on data science.
+an Informatics Student with a focus on data science.
 I'm excited to apply my passion for data science and contribute my abilities in quantitative modeling and experimentation.

 📍 I'm currently an Informatics Engineering Student  at from the University of Pembangunan Nasional Veteran Jakarta